Parameterized algorithms for locating-dominating sets: Abstract

 \section{Abstract}

 A locating-dominating set $D$ of a graph $G$ is a dominating set of $G$ where each vertex not in $D$ has a unique neighborhood in $D$, and the \pname{Locating-Dominating Set} problem asks if $G$ contains such a dominating set of bounded size.
 This problem is known to be \NPH\ even on restricted graph classes, such as interval graphs, split graphs, and planar bipartite subcubic graphs.
 On the other hand, it is known to be solvable in polynomial time for some graph classes, such as trees and, more generally, graphs of bounded cliquewidth.
 While these results have numerous implications on the parameterized complexity of the problem, little is known in terms of kernelization under structural parameterizations.
 In this work, we begin filling this gap in the literature.
-Our first result shows that \pname{Locating-Dominating Set} is \WH\ when parameterized by the size of a minimum clique cover.
+Our first result shows that \pname{Locating-Dominating Set}, when parameterized by the solution size $d$, admits no $2^{o(d \log d)}$ time algorithm unless the Exponential Time Hypothesis fails; as a corollary, we also show that no $n^{o(d)}$ time algorithm exists under ETH, implying that the naive \XP\ algorithm is essentially optimal.
 We present an exponential kernel for the distance to cluster parameterization and show that, unless $\NP \subseteq \coNP/\poly$, no polynomial kernel exists for \pname{Locating-Dominating Set} when parameterized by vertex cover nor when parameterized by distance to clique.
-We then turn our attention to parameters not bounded by either of the previous two, and exhibit a linear kernel when parameterizing by the max leaf number; in this context, we leave the parameterization by feedback edge set as the primary open problem in our study.
+We then turn our attention to parameters not bounded by neither of the previous two, and exhibit a linear kernel when parameterizing by the max leaf number; in this context, we leave the parameterization by feedback edge set as the primary open problem in our study.